Chris A. Lindgren

 Some of his past research has studied how capitalistic rhetoric has impacted calls for coding as the new mass literacy of our time.
 Overall, his research, teaching, and community-outreach projects take up a design justice approach to digital communication.

 - Visual rhetoric

-- Data visualization
+- Data processing, analysis, and visualization

 - Ph.D. in Rhetoric, Scientific, & Technical Communication, University of Minnesota – Twin-Cities